os-assignments/os-assignments.github.io/versions/v1/content/processes-and-ipc/process-management.md

 ```

 The `cmd` argument is the name of the program executed by the processes we want
 to monitor.

-Use the monitor tool to view process status information
+Now let's try and use the monitor tool to view process status information
-for the parent and child, both executing the `fork_zombie` program.
+for the parent and child, both executing the `fork_zombie` example program.

 ``` bash session
 ./tools/monitor fork_zombie